Tre Roberson: Early life

 Roberson was born on October 22, 1992, to Gajuan Roberson and Monica Highbaugh.
 He began his high school career as a student at North Central High School, where he was a member of the basketball team.
 After his freshman year, he transferred to Lawrence Central High School in Indianapolis, Indiana, where he was a member of the football (coached by Jayson West) and basketball (coached by J.R.
 Shelt) teams.
 In his first football season with Lawrence Central, he was thrust into the starting quarterback role in just the second game of the season after the regular starter left the game with an injury.
 With his team trailing 14–0, and playing North Central, Roberson went on to lead the team to a 28–16 second half victory.
 Roberson went on to be the starter for the next 3 years leading his team to a 13–2 record and an appearance in the Indiana Class 5-A football state championship game his senior season, losing 38–19 to Fishers High School.
 With outstanding numbers during his senior season, which saw him complete 144 passes on 237 attempts for 2,611 yards, 24 touchdowns and four interceptions, while also running for 1,950 rushing yards and 21 scores, Roberson was named the 2010 Indiana Mr. Football.
 He received 19 of 50 first place votes from the Indiana Football Coaches Association.
 Roberson beat out Fishers High School quarterback/defensive back Koby Orris, who led his team to the 5A title over Roberson's Lawrence Central team, was second with 13 votes.
 He was also named to the Associated Press All-State football team 2010.

-Recruiting

-Roberson committed to Indiana University on April 10, 2010.
+Roberson committed to Indiana University Bloomington on April 10, 2010.
 Roberson was offered football scholarships by Purdue and Toledo, while also gaining interest from Oregon, Illinois and Ball State, but he quickly signed with the Hoosiers after they offered him a scholarship.
 On November 28, 2010, Indiana fired their head coach Bill Lynch, who had recruited Roberson.
 On December 7, the Hoosiers announced that they had hired Oklahoma's offensive coordinator, Kevin Wilson, as their new head coach.
 Wilson made it clear that he wanted to keep most of the players that had committed to Lynch's staff, and Roberson did not change his mind about coming to Indiana and signed with the Hoosiers on National Signing Day.